larsjuhljensen/JensenLab/_pages/training_stringapp_dsd.md

 ### 2.3 Data import

 Network nodes and edges can have additional information associated with them that we can load into Cytoscape and use for visualization.
-We will import the data from the [text file](/assets/Francavilla2017CellRep.tsv).
+We will import the data from the same table.

-To import the node attributes file into Cytoscape, go to **File → Import → Table from File**.
+To import the node attributes file into Cytoscape, first select the **Node Table** tab at the bottom of the dialog and then go to **File → Import → Table from File**.
 In the resulting dialog entitled Import Columns From Table, use the drop-down menu next to **Where to Import Table Data** to choose the option **To a Network Collection**.
 Next, change the **Key Column for Network** from **shared name** to **query term** and click **OK**.

 [Import table](cycmd:table import url url="https://jensenlab.org/assets/Francavilla2017CellRep.tsv" keyColumnForMapping="query term" keyColumnIndex=1 startLoadRow=1){: .btn .btn--cybrowser .btn--primary}